olekbaran/its-friday/README.md

 <h3>Other</h3>

 - #### Friday embed
   itsFriday automatically sends embed when Friday starts.
 The BOT does this to make users smile and remind them that this is the last day of the working week.
-When Monday comes, message about Friday is deleted.
+When Monday comes, the message about Friday is deleted.

 <h1>TO DO</h1>

-- Possibility to change prefix
+- Possibility to change the prefix
 - Add channel ID to the array